zubairahm3d/Beginner-Level-Solidity-Projects/2. Contract Logic and Control Flow/README.md

 # Contract Logic and Control Flow (16-30)

-A collection of intermediate smart contract examples focusing on control structures, function modifiers, Ether handling, and event logging.
+A collection of intermediate smart contract projects focusing on control structures, function modifiers, Ether handling, and event logging.
 These projects build on foundational concepts to introduce more complex contract behaviors.

 ---